Eldrick19/site/_posts/2023-10-26-generative-ai-expectations.md

 - Content Generation
 - Content Synthesis

+As you can tell I like breaking things into categories :)

 GenAI is still creating something new every time based on your prompt, and it helps with the productivity formula I showed earlier for both.

 The improvements in things like code quality though come from the second bucket: Content Synthesis.
 If it takes less time for me to ask an AI tool how to best implement something, or what the summary of what I'm looking at does, it can make me a better ___ faster.
 GitHub Copilot can help me become a better developer faster, for example, by speeding up the synthesis of new information, leading me to write better code.